Are you searching for all the info on how to homeschool preschool?

 - Take your kids to the library every week and pick out stacks and stacks of books.
 It is very important to read to them!
 Sometimes, I will follow my finger along the words so my kids can see they go from left to right.
 Having so many new books every week has really developed a love of books and a desire to learn to read.
 They often fall asleep with books in their arms!

 - Kids love counting stuff.
 Start by getting a few fun books from the library on counting.
 Then count the steps when you’re walking, the toys in the playroom, or crackers as you hand them out for a snack.
 Pretty soon your child will be counting everything!
 Another great way that kids naturally learn to count is to play hide and seek!
 They hear me count to 20 over and over again before I come find them.
 Then they want to count too!
-Another tip: when you want your kids to hurry to do something (put on shoes,etc.), count backwards from 10.
+Another tip: when you want your kids to hurry to do something (put on shoes,etc.), count backward from 10.
 This is a great way to regularly expose them to backwards counting!

 - When I was still concerned about my oldest learning everything at age 3, I bought some Leaf Frog DVDs hoping they would help.
 I continue to be blown away by how easily all three of my kids have learned their letters, shapes, and numbers from watching them occasionally.
 Here are my all time favorites that my kids still watch: